codefellows-seattle-301d34/10-functional-programming/paul/README.md

 05-20-2018 9:50pm - Additional work performed to try getting handlebars template to append elements to the DOM.

+05-20-2018 11:50pm - More work performed, but still nothing appending to DOM.

 ## Credits and Collaborations

 * Oscar Otero - [JQuery Quick API Reference](https://oscarotero.com/jquery/)